jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Trustwave-Financial-Services-Risk-Radar-Report-2023.md

 insider threats, and ensuring that personnel remain cognizant of phishing and social engineering attacks.

-**Mitigations to Reduce Risk**
+Mitigations to Reduce Risk

-*   Remember, the best defense is a good offense.
+- Remember, the best defense is a good offense.
 The subsequent sections will dive into each of these further but regularly train and test employees, ensure policies and patches are up to date, and deploy layered email security to help detect and cleanse malicious emails.

-*   Regularly backing up your data can help ensure the ability to recover from a ransomware attack or other types of data loss.
+- Regularly backing up your data can help ensure the ability to recover from a ransomware attack or other types of data loss.
 Be sure to store backups offsite and verify that they can be restored.

-*   Ransomware and other malware gangs target Remote Desktop Protocol (RDP), the Microsoft protocol that allows users to execute remote operations on other computers.
+- Ransomware and other malware gangs target Remote Desktop Protocol (RDP), the Microsoft protocol that allows users to execute remote operations on other computers.
 Secure exposed RDP services, patch known vulnerabilities, and/or disable them if not necessary.

+Trustwave's database
-*Quote: Trustwave's database security DbProtect delivers 7x more database-specific security and compliance checks vs. vulnerability assessment tools.*
+security DbProtect delivers
+7x more database-specific
+security and compliance
+checks vs. vulnerability
+assessment tools.

 ## Supplier and Third-Party Risk

-**The Threat**
+The Threat
 The financial services industry is heavily interconnected with other businesses and with other financial entities, such as merchants and payment processors, opening it up to supply chain and third-party risk.